bitpay/bitcore/docs/pool.md

 ## Trusted Peers

 By default, peers will be added via DNS discovery and as peers are announced in the network.
-To connect only to specific trusted peers, configurations options can be included:
+Configuration options can be included to connect only to specific trusted peers:

 ```javascript